davidk101/Java-Sockets/README.md

 **TCPClient.java**
 The TCPClient class requests a connection to the TCP server and sends formatted requests for opening a connection, closing a connection, and math calculations.
-Client names will be an interger determined by the order in which they request a connection with the TCP server.
+Client names will be an integer determined by the order in which they request a connection with the TCP server.
 This simple code is found in the ThreadRunner class.